Covariance Estimation for Matrix-variate Data via Fixed-rank Core Covariance Geometry: Introduction

-However, as $p$ grows, the separability assumption on $\Sigma$ as in (\ref{sec1.eq1}) may oversimplify its correlation structure, allowing at most $O(p_1^2+p_2^2)=o(p^2)$ correlations, whereas $O(p^2)$ correlations for the unstructured $\Sigma$.
+However, from a statistical perspective, the separability assumption on $\Sigma$ may oversimplify its correlation structure as $p$ grows, allowing at most $O(p_1^2+p_2^2)=o(p^2)$ correlations, whereas $O(p^2)$ correlations for the unstructured $\Sigma$.
 Hence, the separability assumption is often inappropriate, as also pointed out by \cite{gneiting2002,gneiting2007}.
-As a departure from this assumption, \cite{hoff2023} introduced the core covariance matrix.
-They showed that every $\Sigma\in\calS_p^{++}$ admits a unique decomposition into a separable component $K$, representing the most separable part of $\Sigma$, and a core component $C$, whitened $\Sigma$ via the identifiable square root $K^{1/2}$ of $K$, e.g., symmetric square root and Cholesky factor.
-Namely, $C=K^{-1/2}\Sigma K^{-1/2,\top}$ so that $\Sigma$ is represented as $K^{1/2}CK^{1/2,\top}$.
-This decomposition of $\Sigma$ is referred to as a Kronecker-core decomposition (KCD).
-Also, $\Sigma\in\calS_{p_1,p_2}^{++}$ if and only if $C=I_p$.
-Such a decomposition may also exist for rank$-r$ $\Sigma$ if $p_1/p_2+p_2/p_1<r$ \cite{drton2021,derksen2021,soloveychik2016}, with $C$ sharing the same rank as $K^{1/2}$ is non-singular.
+To relax this assumption, \cite{hoff2023} introduced the core covariance matrix.
+They showed that every $\Sigma\in\calS_p^{++}$ admits a unique decomposition into a separable component $K$, representing the most separable part of $\Sigma$, and a core component $C$, which is a whitened version of $\Sigma$ via the identifiable square root $K^{1/2}$ of $K$, e.g., symmetric square root and Cholesky factor.
+This decomposition, referred to as a Kronecker-core decomposition (KCD), represents $\Sigma$ as $K^{1/2}CK^{1/2,\top}$, i.e., $C=K^{-1/2}\Sigma K^{-1/2,\top}$.
+In particular, $\Sigma\in\calS_{p_1,p_2}^{++}$ if and only if $C=I_p$.
+Such a decomposition may also exist for rank$-r$ $\Sigma$ if $p_1/p_2+p_2/p_1<r$ \cite{drton2021,derksen2021,soloveychik2016}, with $C$ sharing the same rank as $\Sigma$ because $K^{1/2}$ is non-singular.
 By Proposition $5$ of \cite{hoff2023}, the dimension of the space of full-rank $C$ is $O(p^2)$, whereas that of $\calS_{p_1,p_2}^{++}$ is $O(p_1^2+p_2^2)=o(p^2)$.
-Thus, in a high-dimensional regime where the sample size $n$ is smaller than the dimension of variables $p$, the estimation of $\Sigma$ is either numerically or statistically unstable without any structural assumption on $C$.
+Thus, in a high-dimensional regime where the sample size $n$ is less than $p$, estimating $\Sigma$ is numerically and statistically unstable without any structural assumption on $C$.